harsha-simhadri/big-ann-benchmarks/t3/LEADERBOARDS.md

 * Yong Wong (NVidia)
 * Akira Naruse (NVidia))

 We are in the process of resolving the remaining issues and tasks.

-Upon completion, we will make the winners announcements official.
+Upon completion, we will make these winners and rankings official.

 Please revisit this page again soon for more updates.

 ## Private Dataset Leaderboard Status

+The status of the leaderboards and rankings on the private dataset lives [here](LEADERBOARDS_PRIVATE.md).

-All submissions are currently being evaluated using the private data sets.
+All submissions are currently being evaluated using the private data sets so the scores (and rankings) will likely change as evaluation proceeds

 Please revisit this page again soon for more updates.